Energy Savings / Plumbing Jobs Sacramento

 Does it take too long for your shower to heat up?
 Bonney has the solution.

-You turn on the shower and stand there waiting…and waiting…and waiting…while all the water goes down the drain, wasting water, time, and money.
-It’s not an effective way to conserve water and it also adds to your water bill each month.
+You turn on the shower and stand there waiting for the hot water to arrive…and waiting…and waiting…while all the water goes down the drain, wasting water, time, and money.
+It’s not an effective way to conserve water; it also adds to your monthly water bill.
 Imagine quarters circling your shower drain every morning.

 Why Is The Hot Water Taking So Long?